RandomMaerks/Overused-Grotesk/README.md

 - Add serif 'I' for disambiguation between 'I' and 'l' (20/09/2023)
 - Figure out how the WriteUFOLayer error occurs when merging sfds (20/09/2023)
 - Fixing kerning for 'y' with Stylistic Set 07 (20/09/2023)
+- Add 'a.spur' for Helvetica-related reasons, although no accents (20/09/2023)

 ## License
 This project is under the [SIL Open Font License 1.1](https://github.com/RandomMaerks/Overused-Grotesk/blob/main/LICENSE.txt).
 If necessary, please save or print this document for future references.